daniele77/demo-html5ui-for-cpp/README.md

 The repository contains 2 main directories:
 * src_low_level_proto: a sample with a websocket protocol based on UI events and commands
-* src_high_level_proto: a sample with a websocket protocol based on domain model events and commands You should download the release to get the two demo compiled samples:
+* src_high_level_proto: a sample with a websocket protocol based on domain model events and commands

+You should also download the binary from the github release to get the two demo compiled samples:

 * demo_1: the compiled sample
 * demo_2: the compiled sample packed with a shell script to start the application